open-reaction-database/ord-schema/editor/README.md

 The build needs:
 * built ord-schema python code;
 * the `protoc` protobuf compiler;
-* the protobuf runtime libraries for Javascript; and
+* the protobuf runtime libraries for Javascript;
-* the Closure Library for Javascript.
+* the Closure Library for Javascript; and
+* Node.js and npm.

 Serving depends on:
 * the Flask python web framework.

 To build the ord-schema python code, follow the instructions [here](https://github.com/Open-Reaction-Database/ord-schema/blob/main/README.md).

-The editor currently requires HEAD protobuf (to get experimental "optional" declarations) for the protobuf compiler and Javascript runtime libraries.
+For the protobuf compiler and Javascript runtime libraries, the editor currently requires HEAD protobuf (to get experimental "optional" declarations).

 ```
 $ git clone git@github.com:protocolbuffers/protobuf.git